-So the selected flux should be provide the balance between activity and clean ability.
-The low residue or no clean fluxes which are halide free and use organic acids to boot flux activity.They require boards and components of good solderability and also required pertaining and the use of just in time inventory system to ensure the good solderability.
+So the selected soldering flux should provide the balance between activity and clean ability.
+The low residue or no clean fluxes which are halide free and use organic acids to boot flux with solder activity.They require boards and components of good solderability and also required pertaining and the use of just in time inventory system to ensure the good solderability.

-Rosin Fluxes are normally extracted from the stumps or bark of pine tree thus it is a natural product.
+Rosin Fluxes are normally extracted from the stumps or bark of pine trees thus it is a natural product.
 Composition of rosin varies from batch to batch but general formula is C19H19COOH.It is further classified into Non-activated Rosin Flux (R),Rosin mildly Activated (RMA) and Rosin activated (RA).

 Non-activated Rosin Fluxes (R) are not activated so best suited for the uses of soldering surfaces that are already clean or having minimal amount of oxidizes are present.(R) types rosin fluxes are used for soldering of copper wire, Printed circuit boards semiconductors and other hand soldering jobs.

-Rosin activated (RA) fluxes are highest activated fluxes and provides the strongest cleaning ability among the rosin Fluxes.
+Rosin activated (RA) fluxes are the highest activated fluxes and provides the strongest cleaning ability among the rosin Fluxes.
 And suitable for hard to clean soldering surfaces and best suited for soldering for electrical components.

 Low Residue or No- clean Flux and Solder Paste

-In current technology using no clean or low residue fluxes is eliminating the need of cleaning of printed circuit board assembly.Many companies especially in Europe have considered the rosin (R and RMA) fluxes as no clean and have not generally clean them due to not creating any reliability issue when not cleaned (especially if they were halide free ).Since the ban on CFCs, No-Clean fluxes become more common worldwide in compare to the fluxes required cleaning.
+In current technology using no clean or low residue flux in soldering is eliminating the need of cleaning of printed circuit board assembly.Many companies especially in Europe have considered the rosin (R and RMA) fluxes as no clean and have not generally clean them due to not creating any reliability issue when not cleaned (especially if they were halide free ).Since the ban on CFCs, No-Clean fluxes become more common worldwide in compare to the fluxes required cleaning.